FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 to obtain network access, however limited.
 As with any unauthenticated process, it can be abused.
 Implementations should take care to limit the use of the provisioning network.

+Section [](#eap-servers) describes a number of methods which can be used to secure the provisioning network.
+In summary:

+* allow only traffic which is needed for the current provisioning method.
+All other traffic should be blocked.
+Most notable, DNS has been used to exfiltrate network traffic, so DNS recursors SHOULD NOT be made available on the provisioning network.

+* limit the services available on the provisioning network to only those services which are needed for provisioning.

+* limit the number of devices which can access the provisioning network at the same time.

+* for any one device, rate limit its' access the provisioning network.

+* for a device which has accessed the provisioning network, limit the total amount of time which it is allowed to remain on the network

+* for a device which has accessed the provisioning network, limit the total amount of data which it is allowed to transfer through the network.

 ## Privacy Considerations